aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 Remarks on the above code:

 #.
-Line 1: As usual in mathematical programming modeling, we discretize time to a discrete set of periods.
+Line 1: As usual in mathematical programming modeling, time is modeled as a discrete set of periods.

 #.
 Line 2: As numbers are sufficient, the set is made a subset of the set ``Integers``; thereby ensuring that the elements are ordered as expected.
 See also :doc:`../112/112-Integer-properties`

 #.
 Line 5: The nodes are locations, and only the name of each location is needed to identify a node.

 #.
-Line 6: In some parts of the model, multiple references to the set ``s_nodes`` with overlapping scope are needed, so multiple indices are declared for this set.
+Line 6: In some parts of the model, multiple references to the set ``s_nodes`` are needed.
+These references have an overlapping scope.
+So multiple indices are declared for this set.

 Parameters and variables
 """"""""""""""""""""""""""